stewartweiss/ossd_course_materials/git-collaboration-workflow/instructions.md

     ```bash
       $ git checkout master
       Switched to branch 'master'
+      Your branch is up to date with 'origin/master'
       $ git fetch origin master
     ```
+    Although Git reports that `master` is up to date with `origin/master`, it stated this only because it did not yet "know" that `origin/master` has advanced.

 18. Open the `gitg` window again and notice that it has added the commits from the `master` branch on GitHub.
 But if you look at your working directory